-Who is most likely to have scepticism toward European integration?
-Marijn van Klingeren and Hajo Boomgaarden write that in the early years of studies on public Euroscepticism explanations tended to focus on ‘hard’ factors such as citizens’ economic status.
-Taking issue with this approach, they argue that an individual’s strength of national identity is more important than economic status for determining their tendency to hold Eurosceptic views.
+Which groups of citizens are most likely to have scepticism toward European integration?
+Marijn van Klingeren and Hajo Boomgaarden write that in the early years of studies on Euroscepticism explanations tended to focus on ‘hard’ factors such as citizens’ economic status.
+Taking issue with this approach, they argue that an individual’s national identity is more important than economic status for determining their tendency to hold Eurosceptic views.
 Based on a survey of Eurobarometer data, they suggest that national identity is not only the most important indicator of Euroscepticism today, but that this was also the case in previous decades.

 The share of people thinking that their country has not benefitted from EU membership has been steadily increasing in most European countries since the late 1990s (see the Chart below).
 Indeed, observers look at such trends in public opinion and at the increasing success of outspokenly Eurosceptic parties in national and European elections when claiming that Euroscepticism is on the rise.
 While up until the early 1990s the EU was seen primarily as an economic endeavour, developments since the Treaty of Maastricht have put Europe in a more central position in people’s everyday lives.
 This has potentially affected how, as well as the grounds on which, European citizens base their evaluations of the European Union.
 These developments may explain some of the rise in Euroscepticism.

 Chart: Average percentage of EU citizens (EU-12) who indicated that their country has benefited or not benefited from being a Member of the EU

 Note: Figures are an average for the EU-12: Belgium, Denmark, France, Germany, Greece, Ireland, Italy, Luxembourg, Netherlands, Portugal, Spain and the UK.
 Source: Eurobarometer (1997-2011)